Observer les Étoiles Filantes : Préparation et Techniques pour les Perséides

 3. Look towards the radiant

-During the peak, you may see between 60 and 100 meteors per hour.
-However, there may be quieter periods.
+You can see between 60 and 100 meteors per hour.
+However, there may be calmer periods.
 Be patient and enjoy the experience.

 Photographing the Perseids